 But, despite her early enthusiasm, her father’s death stopped Heyer in her writing tracks and by November 1925 she had written nothing new.
 That month she told her agent, ‘I don’t think I have the heart to write a period novel.’
-But Georgette had a contract to fulfill and, throughout her life, only serious illness would prevent her from meeting her contractual obligations.
+But Georgette had a contract to fulfil and, throughout her life, only serious illness would prevent her from meeting her contractual obligations.
 With no new book to offer Heinemann, she retrieved her unfinished manuscript and set about preparing it for publication.

 ‘I will try once more…’